 On an individual basis, the best passers will come in around the 2.3-2.4 level on average.
 Obviously, you probably won’t see that kind of average for lower level players.

 I have seen some coaches use modifications on this system.
 For example, 1 could be an over-pass, shifting the rest of the scale up such that a perfect pass is a 4 rather than a 3.
-This might be suitable for lower level teams where an over-pass doesn’t translate into points for the opposition as frequently as it does at upper levels.
-In any case, feel free to adapt the system to suit the needs of your team.
+In any case, feel free to adapt the system to suit the needs of your team and tie them in to how you perform for each quality rating.

 As for serving, we use a 0-5 scale which is largely an inverted version of the passing scale.